 This category is intended for those who wish to sponsor their spouse, common-law partner, dependent child, parent, grandparent or orphaned niece or nephew.
 Depending on the type of relative the sponsor's income levels will be assessed and the relative's medical, security, criminal background and the basis of the relationship will be verified.
 The sponsor will be required to sign an undertaking.
 Processing times vary greatly in this category, this is typically the fastest perament residency route for dependent children and spouses or common law partners.

-Please contact Immigration Care to find out more about other available programs that may not have been discussed in detail, such as the Investor and Entrepreneur categories, the Live-in Caregiver program and the refugees and protected persons category.
+Please contact Immigration Care to find out more about other available programs that may not have been discussed in detail, such as the Investor and Entrepreneur categories, the Caregiver program and the refugees and protected persons category.